lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

 1. Download the [Raspberry Pi OS image](https://www.raspberrypi.org/downloads/raspberry-pi-os/).

    The "Raspberry Pi OS (32-bit) with desktop" is the typical desired image.
-It is a somewhat light-weight image in that it does not include all of the recommended software of a full install, but it still includes the desktop.
+It is a somewhat light-weight image, in that it does not include all of the recommended software of a full install, but it still includes the desktop.

 2. Write the image to an SD card.